 Also the CDBS cannot be used in conjunction with private health insurance claim: it is one or the other.

 To claim the CDBS your child needs to be between 2 to 17, and must receive the relevant Australian Government payment – such as Family Tax Benefit Part A—at any point in the calendar.
 You’ll receive a letter or email from the Department of Human Services if your child is eligible for the funding.
 For the most children this notice will sent at the beginning of the year.

-If you would like to know, please contact your local CDC dental practice.
+If you would like to know, please contact your local Coastal Dental Care practice.